Flood Warning issued for Angelina, Cherokee, Nacogdoches by NWS - News Break

 Flood Warning issued for Angelina, Cherokee, Nacogdoches by NWS

-Effective: 2021-05-26 20:02:00 CDT Expires: 2021-05-27 20:15:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
+Effective: 2021-05-28 08:16:00 CDT Expires: 2021-05-29 10:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
-Target Area: Angelina; Cherokee; Nacogdoches The Flood Warning continues for the following rivers in Texas Angelina River Near Lufkin affecting Cherokee, Nacogdoches and Angelina Counties.
-For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Angelina River Near Lufkin. * Until further notice. * There is no current observed data.
-The stage was estimated to be near 14.0 feet at 6 p.m. * Flood stage is 10.0 feet. * Minor flooding is forecast. * Forecast...The river is expected to fall to 13.0 feet Monday evening. * Impact...At 13.0 feet, Expect high water to continue for several days on the lower Angelina River.
-Also a high pool stage on Lake Sam Rayburn will contribute back water into the lower Angelina River throughout much of this May.alerts.weather.gov
+Target Area: Angelina; Cherokee; Nacogdoches The Flood Warning continues for the following river in Texas Angelina River Near Lufkin affecting Cherokee, Nacogdoches and Angelina Counties.
+For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect The Flood Warning continues for the Angelina River Near Lufkin. * Until further notice. * There is no current observed data. * Flood stage is 10 feet. * Minor flooding is forecast. * Forecast...The river is expected to fall to 13.1 feet Wednesday morning. * Impact...At 13 feet, Expect high water to continue for several days on the lower Angelina River.
+Also a high pool stage on Lake Sam Rayburn will contribute back water into the lower Angelina River well into at least mid June.alerts.weather.gov